VirtualDharm/practice/RevisionNotes/DSA.md

 abstraction: hiding unnecessary details(what we do as an SDE)
 encapsulation: capsule ki tara
-inheritance: can take use of feilds & methods
-polymorphism: to perform certain actions in different ways:-
+inheritance: can take use of feilds & methods polymorphism(many forms): to perform certain actions in different ways:-
 Overloading: Same method name with different parameters in the same class.
 Overriding: Child class redefines a method already defined in its parent class.

+An enum is a special "class" that represents a group of constants (unchangeable variables).
+Enums come in two flavors string and numeric.

+enum StatusCodes {
+  NotFound = 404,
+  Success = 200,
+  Accepted = 202,
+  BadRequest = 400
+}
+console.log(StatusCodes.NotFound); // logs 404
+console.log(StatusCodes.Success); // logs 200

 docker is lunch box: dal/chwaal(main code), watermelon(libraries), salad(dependencies)
 mono vs micro services: primary class teachers(all in one) vs professors(very limited)